AryanDhingraa/job-bot-/README.md

 ### 1️⃣ Set Up the Database

-1. Open your PostgreSQL client (e.g. pgAdmin, DBeaver, CLI).
+1. Open your MySQL Cloud "https://getmysql.com".
 2. Create a new database called `teachteam_db` (or any name).
 3. Save your database **host**, **port**, **username**, and **password** — you’ll need these soon.